awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions.md

  The API Gateway extensions support the AWS\-specific authorization and API Gateway\-specific API integrations for REST APIs and HTTP APIs\.
 In this section, we describe the API Gateway extensions to the OpenAPI specification\.

 **Tip**
- To understand how the API Gateway extensions are used in an application, you can use the API Gateway console to create a REST API and export it to an OpenAPI definition file\.
-For more information on how to export an API, see [Export a REST API](api-gateway-export-api.md)\.
+To understand how the API Gateway extensions are used in an application, you can use the API Gateway console to create a REST API or HTTP API and export it to an OpenAPI definition file\.
+For more information on how to export an API, see [Export a REST API from API Gateway](api-gateway-export-api.md) and [Exporting an HTTP API from API Gateway](http-api-export.md)\.

 **Topics**
 + [x\-amazon\-apigateway\-any\-method object](api-gateway-swagger-extensions-any-method.md)